qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 Example](https://www.oreilly.com/library/view/test-driven-development/0321146530/),
 Kent Beck introduced the _Fake It ('Til You Make It)_ pattern.

+We have made exensive use of The Simplest Thing That Could possibly work in [Act dumb in implementation](/2021/07/12/tdd-act-dumb-in-implementation.html).

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._

 <aside>
-  <p>Stop faking TDD and learn it the proper way!
-Join us for one of our Test Driven Development courses.
+  <p>Faking makes more sense when you practice it.
+Join us for a Test Driven Development course in the fall.
   </p>
   <p><div>
-    <a href="/training/test-driven-development">Find out more</a>
+    <a href="/training/test-driven-development">Check availability</a>
   </div></p>
 </aside>